 Call for Papers

 We are delighted to announce the 7th International Workshop on Engineering and Cybersecurity of Critical Systems (EnCyCriS), organized in conjunction with the 48th International Conference on Software Engineering (ICSE 2026).
-The workshop will take place the day after the main ICSE conference, on Saturday Apr 18 in the Windsor Barra Hotel in Rio de Janeiro, Brazil.
+The workshop will take place the day after the main ICSE conference, on Saturday Apr 18 (date confirmed) in the Windsor Barra Hotel in Rio de Janeiro, Brazil.

 EnCyCriS offers an opportunity for the sharing of thoughts and experiences between researchers, practitioners, and students in the domain of the engineering and cybersecurity of critical software-based systems and infrastructures.
 Submissions may consider the following topics: